 Despite it being the incredibly powerful but notoriously unreliable 16-cylinder H16 engine, Clark went on to win ahead of Jochen Rindt, who finished second despite running out of fuel on the final lap.
-Neither Brabham driver scored points - but nor did Ferrari, enough to give Brabham its first constructors’ title.
+Neither Brabham driver scored points – but nor did Ferrari, which was enough to give Brabham its first constructors’ title.

 1977 United States Grand Prix East

 Niki Lauda cruised to fourth place, enough to secure his second championship with two races to spare.
 However, it wasn’t the happiest of title wins as Ferrari was busy having a minor meltdown and Lauda decided to sit out the final two races, having already signed for Brabham for 1978.

 James Hunt won from Mario Andretti – but only just.
 Hunt’s McLaren had developed an oil leak with two laps to go which saw his lead cut from 15 seconds to two seconds in the last two laps.

 1988 Spanish Grand Prix

 Nigel Mansell had a fair old crack at actually beating the mighty McLarens but despite his best efforts, Alain Prost had more than enough in hand to see off the Williams – especially after Mansell lost time during a slow pit stop.